 The utility will display any available wireless networks in your area.
 Click on a network (displayed using the SSID) and click the Connect button.

 If you get a good signal but cannot access the Internet, check you TCP/IP settings for your wireless adapter.
-Refer to the contiqure WEP(WPA/WPA2 passphrase) using windows VIsta in this manual for more information on connectiong to a secure network.
+Refer to the Wireless Security section for more information on connecting to a secure network.